Ibkdir/Waypoint/README.md

 ## Overview

 This application utilizes the T3 stack, Shadcn, LangGraph, Langchain, and the AI SDK from Vercel to create a chat assistant and agent specialized in travel-related queries.
 This assistant can perform various tasks such as placing markers on maps and streaming generative UI components.
-This project aims to enhance the AI chat experience through generative UI and smart tool use.
+This project aims to enhance the AI chat experience through the use of generative UI and tools.

 ## Getting Started